NCAR/SPERR/README.md

 its internal containers (mainly `std::vector`).
 Experiments show that this feature provides little to no performance benefit (< 5%) at this point.

 5. `USE_ZSTD`.
-Determines if the SPECK bitstream further goes through an [ZSTD] compression.
+Determines if the SPECK output bitstream further goes through an [ZSTD] compression.
-Experiments show that this step can further reduce the bitstream size by ~ 5% without obvious performance impact.
+Experiments show that this step can further reduce the output size by ~ 5% without obvious performance impact.